Mayankho/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.
+    +Node is a runtime enviroment outside of the browser
 - [ ] Describe Middleware?
+    +A framework to run on top of node that lets up handle middleware and our server
 - [ ] Describe a Resource?
+    +
 - [ ] What can the API return to help clients know if a request was successful?
+    A Status message
 - [ ] How can we partition our application into sub-applications?
+        We can creat files that handle specifi parts
 ## Project Setup

 Follow these steps to set up and work on your project: